 If you’re planning to travel farther inland toward Aurangabad, make an effort to stop by these caves with murals and carvings dating back to the second century BC.

 - Aurangabad Caves

-This series of 12 caves outside Aurangabad include fascinating carved figures, including large statues of the Buddha and the Hindu god Ganesha.
+This series of 12 caves outside Aurangabad includes fascinating carved figures, large statues of the Buddha and the Hindu god Ganesha.

 - Elephanta Caves

-Located on Elephanta Island, this network of caves once served as an important worship centre for the Hindu god Shiva and is now an UNESCO World Heritage Site.
+Located on Elephanta Island, this network of caves once served as an important worship centre for the Hindu god Shiva and is now a UNESCO World Heritage Site.

 - Ellora Caves

-Visit Aurangabad to tour the 34 stone temples carved by monks of the Hindu, Buddhist and Jain faiths between 350 and 700 AD.
+Visit Aurangabad to tour the 34 stone temples carved by monks of the Hindu, Buddhist and Jain faiths between AD 350 and 700.